karmaniverous/stan/.stan/system/stan.system.md

 Triggering (override normal Response Format)

 - Only trigger when the user explicitly asks you to produce a new handoff (e.g., “handoff”, “generate a new handoff”, “handoff for next thread”), or when their request unambiguously reduces to “give me a new handoff.”
 - First‑message guard (HARD): If this is the first user message of a thread, you MUST NOT emit a new handoff.
-Treat the message as startup input (even if it mentions “handoff” in prose); proceed with the “Assistant startup checklist.”
+Treat the message as startup input (even if it mentions “handoff” in prose); proceed with normal startup under the system prompt.
 Only later in the thread may the user request a new handoff.
 - Non‑trigger (HARD GUARD): If the user message contains a previously generated handoff (recognizable by a title line that begins with “Handoff — ”, with or without code fences, possibly surrounded by additional user instructions before/after), treat it as input data for this thread, not as a request to generate another handoff.
 In this case:
   - Do not emit a new handoff.
-  - Parse and use the pasted handoff to verify the project signature and proceed with the “Assistant startup checklist.”
+  - Parse and use the pasted handoff to verify the project signature and proceed with normal startup.
   - Only generate a new handoff if the user explicitly asks for one after that.
 - When the user both includes a pasted handoff and mentions “handoff” in prose, require explicit intent to create a new one (e.g., “generate a new handoff now”, “make a new handoff for the next thread”).
-Otherwise, treat it as a non‑trigger and proceed with the startup checklist.
+Otherwise, treat it as a non‑trigger and proceed with startup.

 Robust recognition and anti‑duplication guard